 The parent contribution from income takes into account total income, including taxed income from the IRS 1040 tax return, as well as untaxed income (such as disability benefits, voluntary retirement contributions, etc.).

 We take this total income and subtract tax obligations (such as federal, state and FICA taxes) and other allowances (such as a cost of living allowance).
 This gives us the net available income, which is used to determine the EFC.

 Pitzer’s Office of Financial Aid also allows for other income protections such as, but not limited to, high medical/dental expenses above the cost of insurance, cost of private elementary/secondary tuition for younger siblings, elder care support/expenses and parent educational loan repayments.
 These protections are considered special circumstances and must be reported and documented in order to be considered.
 If your family has these types of expenses, please report them on the CSS Profile application.

 The parent contribution from assets takes into account all cash/savings, investments, businesses and real estate property (including the primary home).
 The contribution from assets measures all assets, liquid and non-liquid, equally and takes less than 10% of all total assets to determine the parent contribution from assets.

 The student contribution from income is measured in a similar way as the parent contribution from income.
 However, because most students do not have earned income, the calculated contribution from income is often low.

 Most domestic students who have earnings greater than $6,000 (from all sources) may have a calculated student contribution that can impact overall aid eligibility.

-In addition, all students who attend Pitzer have a summer earnings contribution that ranges from $900 to $1,850 (depending on their year in school).
+In addition, all students who attend Pitzer have a summer earnings contribution that ranges from $500 to $1,700 (depending on need).
 The summer earnings contribution is built with the expectation that students will work over the summer and save to help toward their college costs.